-NOTE!
-The windshield and canopy do not necessarily form a watertight seal.
-Water may enter the boat between the canopy and windshield when the canopy is up.
+NOTE!The windscreen and canopy do not necessarily form a watertight seal.
+Water may enter the boat between the canopy and windscreen when the canopy is up.

-5.9.9 Doors between the windshield and the control consoles
+5.9.9 Doors and hatches

 Doors must always be kept shut and locked while driving.